I Don't Want to Talk About It: Rod Stewart version

-British singer Rod Stewart recorded the song at Muscle Shoals Sound Studio in Sheffield, Alabama, for his album Atlantic Crossing.
-This became successful when it was released as a single in 1977, and it was re-released as a single in 1979.
-In the United States, it became a top fifty hit on the Billboard Hot 100 in early 1980, peaking at number 46 on the Hot 100, and number 44 Adult Contemporary.
-In New Zealand, it peaked at number 2.
-In the United Kingdom, it topped the UK Singles Chart as a double A-side with "The First Cut Is the Deepest" in 1977.
-The song is widely believed to have benefitted from being deliberately released as a budget single in order to keep the Sex Pistols' "God Save the Queen" off the top of the UK Singles Chart.
+British singer Rod Stewart recorded the song at Muscle Shoals Sound Studio in Sheffield, Alabama for his 1975 album Atlantic Crossing.
+When it was released as a single in 1977, it topped the singles chart in the United Kingdom as a double A-side with "The First Cut Is the Deepest".
+The song is widely believed to have benefitted from being deliberately released as a budget single in order to keep the Sex Pistols' "God Save the Queen" off the top of the UK singles chart.
 In February 2021, the song received a silver certification from the British Phonographic Industry for sales and streams of over 200,000.

+In the United States, it was released as a single (b/w "The Best Days of My Life") in December 1979 to promote Stewart's Greatest Hits album.
+It peaked at number 46 on the Billboard Hot 100 and number 44 Adult Contemporary.

-In 1989, Stewart recorded a new version of "I Don't Want to Talk About It" for Storyteller – The Complete Anthology: 1964–1990.
-It was later included on Downtown Train – Selections from the Storyteller Anthology and released as a single in 1990.
-It received extensive airplay on adult contemporary radio stations in the United States as an album cut, reaching number two on the Billboard Adult Contemporary chart.
+In 1989, Stewart cut a new rendition of the song for Storyteller – The Complete Anthology: 1964–1990.
+It was later included on Downtown Train – Selections from the Storyteller Anthology.
+The song received extensive airplay on adult contemporary radio stations in the United States as an album cut, reaching number two on the Billboard Adult Contemporary chart.
 Stewart also sang this song as a duet with Amy Belle during his 2004 tour and it is included in his concert DVD.
-The official Rod Stewart video of the performance has received over 545 million Youtube views (as of December 16, 2021).
+The official Rod Stewart video of the performance has received over 1 billion Youtube views (as of September 23, 2024).